wurthless-elektroniks/smc360/docs/ipc.md

 ### 0x13 - Copy inbox contents to outbox

-This does exactly what it does on the tin: it copies the entire inbox to the outbox.
+This does exactly what it says on the tin: it copies the entire inbox to the outbox.
 It doesn't care how many bytes the CPU has written to the inbox; it will always read and write 16 bytes.

 ### 0x16 - Get infrared address

-TODO
+Outputs:

+0. Command `0x16`
+1. Infrared address (value from 0x00-0x0F, defaults to 0x0F)

 ### 0x17 - Get tilt switch status